Thomas King (novelist): Personal life

 His partner is Helen Hoy, a professor emerita of English and Women's Studies at the University of Guelph, School of English and Theatre Studies.
 She has written a study, How Should I Read These?
 Native Women Writers in Canada, (2001).
 He has three children, Christian (born 1971), Benjamin (born 1985) and Elizabeth (born 1988).
 The couple resides in Guelph, Ontario.

-As of 2020, King was listed as Professor (retired), Professor Emeritus,

-School of English and Theatre Studies by the University of Guelph.

-A news item in November 2020 stated that King "self-identifies as being of Cherokee and Greek ancestry...".